Gradient Descent with Polyak's Momentum Finds Flatter Minima via Large Catapults

 Abstract

-Although gradient descent with momentum is widely used in modern deep learning, a concrete understanding of its effects on the training trajectory still remains elusive.
-In this work, we empirically show that momentum gradient descent with a large learning rate and learning rate warmup displays large catapults, driving the iterates towards flatter minima than those found by gradient descent.
-We then provide empirical evidence and theoretical intuition that the large catapult is caused by momentum “amplifying” the self-stabilization effect (Damian et al., 2023).
+Although gradient descent with Polyak’s momentum is widely used in modern machine and deep learning, a concrete understanding of its effects on the training trajectory remains elusive.
+In this work, we empirically show that for linear diagonal networks and nonlinear neural networks, momentum gradient descent with a large learning rate displays large catapults, driving the iterates towards much flatter minima than those found by gradient descent.
+We hypothesize that the large catapult is caused by momentum “prolonging” the self-stabilization effect (Damian et al., 2023).
+We provide theoretical and empirical support for our hypothesis in a simple toy example and empirical evidence supporting our hypothesis for linear diagonal networks.

 Publication